SPAAM-community/AMDirT/docs/source/tutorials/convert.md

 # convert

-On this page we provide a brief tutorial on how you can use the AMDirT command-line-interface (CLI) of the `convert` command.
+On this page we provide a brief tutorial on how you can use the amdirt command-line-interface (CLI) of the `convert` command.

 This tutorial assumes you are on a UNIX based operating system and has internet access.
-It also assumes you have already installed `AMDirT`.
+It also assumes you have already installed `amdirt`.

 We will show how given a pre-filtered samples or libraries table (e.g. via command line tools or in an R session), in much the same way as the graphical-based `GUI` command, you can use the command-line interface to convert the table to various formats such as download scripts or prepared input sample sheets for ancient metagenomic pipelines.